simupy/simupy/README.md

 are both valid formulations.
 A system in a ``BlockDiagram`` needs to provide ``n_states``, ``n_inputs``, ``n_outputs``, ``output_equation_function``.
 If ``n_states`` > 0 then ``state_equation_function`` must also be provided.
 In the future, providing jacobian functions will be used to construct ``BlockDiagram`` jacobians to use with solvers that support them.

-Setting system property ``dt``>0 will determine the sample rate that the outputs and states are computed; ``dt``=0 is treated as a continuous-time system.
+Setting system property ``dt``>0 will determine the sample rate that the outputs and state are computed; ``dt``=0 is treated as a continuous-time system.
 In hybrid-time ``BlockDiagram``s, the system is automatically integrated piecewise to improve accuracy.
 Assumes systems are defined as

 ```
 x[k+] = f([k],x(k),u(k)])